Skip to content

 If you are performing large-scale image operations, the OpenCV library is your go-to choice.
 It is optimized for real-time large-scale image processing applications and supports complex computer vision algorithms.

-However, OpenCV uses BGR instead of RGB which can confuse beginners and it requires a steep learning curve.
+However, OpenCV uses BGR instead of RGB, which can be confusing for beginners, and it requires a steep learning curve.

 Rotating around an arbitrary point

-Until now, we rotated an image around the center of the image.
+Until now, we have rotated an image around its center.
 In this section, we will rotate an image around a specific arbitrary point.

 Code example